 Farmington is a medium-sized city located in the state of Missouri.
 With a population of 18,181 people and four constituent neighborhoods, Farmington is the 44th largest community in Missouri.

-The citizens of Farmington are slightly less educated than the national average of 21.84% for the average city or town: 16.50% of adults in Farmington have a bachelor's degree or advanced degree
+The percentage of adults in Farmington who are college-educated is close to the national average for all communities of 21.84%: 18.54% of the adults in Farmington have a bachelor's degree or advanced degree.

 The people who call Farmington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Farmington residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Farmington include Irish, English, French , and Italian.

 The most common language spoken in Farmington is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Spanish and Korean.